Skip to main content

 Website accessibility lawsuit: Prevention strategies for ecommerce businesses

+Website accessibility lawsuit – yup, these are in the spotlight now.
+But it’s not fresh news.
+Website accessibility lawsuits came up around the early 2000s.
+One of history’s key moments was the lawsuit against Target Corporation in 2006.
 This was one of the first major cases in which a business was held accountable for not making its website accessible to people with disabilities, specifically to the visually impaired.
 The settlement of this case in 2008 set a precedent that businesses’ websites could be subject to the standards of the Americans with Disabilities Act (ADA).

 These lawsuits emphasize the need for websites to be accessible to all users, including those with various disabilities, to provide equal access to online information and services.
+It was about time!
+Let’s see what to do that will stop you from getting one.

 What can trigger a website accessibility lawsuit?

-These lawsuits typically arise when people with disabilities find it difficult or impossible to use a website due to poor accessibility.
+These lawsuits typically happen when people with disabilities find it difficult or impossible to use a website due to poor accessibility.
 This could mean images without alt text, videos without captions, or a navigation layout that isn’t compatible with screen readers.
 We understand how important website accessibility is.

 Unfortunately, people assume their sites are fully accessible without testing or building them with accessibility in mind, making 96% of all sites inaccessible.
 We have to change that!

-It’s essential to view your website from the perspective of users with various disabilities.
+Take a look at your website from the perspective of users with various disabilities.
 Think about their visual, auditory, and motor challenges and how you can address them.
-That’s why manual user testing is important (we can help you with that).
-By making your site accessible, you comply with legal standards and improve the overall user experience for everyone.
+That’s why manual testing is important (get a free check here).

 Which accessibility features you might include in your website